 Are employers required to provide pay or time off in lieu of bank holidays that coincide with maternity leave?

 Under the Working Time Regulations 1998 (SI 1998/1833) all employees are entitled to 5.6 weeks' statutory paid annual leave.
-Where bank holidays are included in the statutory minimum, following Merino Gómez v Continental Industrias del Caucho SA IRLR 407 ECJ, in which the European Court of Justice ruled that an employer cannot insist that a woman take her statutory annual leave at the same time as her maternity leave, it seems likely that an employee will have to be permitted to take paid days off in lieu of any bank holidays that fall within her maternity leave.
+Where bank holidays are included in the statutory minimum, following Merino Gómez v Continental Industrias del Caucho SA IRLR 407 ECJ, in which the European Court of Justice ruled that an employer cannot insist that an employee take their statutory annual leave at the same time as their maternity leave, it seems likely that an employee will have to be permitted to take paid days off in lieu of any bank holidays that fall within their maternity leave.